 5. Multi-User Facility Proposals

-Multi-user facility projects that could benefit from the use of the CNM, Advanced Photon Source (APS), and/or Electron Microscopy Center (EMC) can be submitted.
+Multi-user facility projects that could benefit from the use of the CNM and the, Advanced Photon Source (APS) can be submitted.
 Upon entering the Multi-User Facility Proposal Gateway, you will be asked to indicate which two or more of the facilities are required.
 You will then be directed to

 - Provide a brief justification as to why more than one facility is requested and

 - Submit separate proposals with the same title to the pertinent facilities.

 After external peer review of the pertinent proposals using the policies and procedures already in place at each facility, the scientific directors of the respective facilities will review the request.

 6. User Agreements